Winky Dink and You

-Winky Dink and You was a CBS children's television show that aired from 1953 to 1957, on Saturday mornings at 10:30 a.m.
+Winky Dink and You is a CBS children's television show that aired from 1953 to 1957, on Saturday mornings at 10:30 a.m.
 Eastern / 9:30 Central.
-It was hosted by Jack Barry and featured the exploits of a cartoon character named Winky Dink (voiced by Mae Questel) and his dog Woofer, with sound effects provided by Joseph Scholnick.
+It was hosted by Jack Barry and featured the exploits of an animated character named Winky Dink (voiced by Mae Questel) and his dog Woofer, with sound effects provided by Joseph Scholnick.

 The show, created by Harry Prichett, Sr. and Ed Wyckoff, featured Barry and his sidekick, the incompetent Mr. Bungle (veteran children's show voice actor Dayton Allen), introducing clips of Winky Dink, who was noted for his plaid pants, tousled star-shaped hair, and large eyes.

 Interactivity

-The central gimmick of the show, praised by Microsoft mogul Bill Gates as "the first interactive TV show", was the use of a "magic drawing screen"—a piece of vinyl plastic that stuck to the television screen via static electricity.
+The central gimmick of the show, praised by Microsoft co-founder Bill Gates as "the first interactive TV show", was the use of a "magic drawing screen" — a piece of transparent vinyl plastic that stuck to the television screen by means of static electricity.
 A kit containing the screen and various Winky Dink crayons could be purchased for 50 cents.
-At a climactic scene in every Winky Dink short film, Winky would arrive on a scene that contained a connect-the-dots picture that could be navigated only with the help of viewers.
+At a climactic scene in every Winky Dink animated short film, Winky would arrive on a scene that contained a connect-the-dots picture that could be navigated only with the help of viewers.
 Winky Dink then would prompt the children at home to complete the picture, and the finished result would help him continue the story.
 Examples included drawing a bridge to cross a river, using an axe to chop down a tree, or creating a cage to trap a dangerous lion.

 Another use of the interactive screen was to decode messages.
 An image would be displayed, showing only the vertical lines of the letters of the secret message.
 Viewers would then quickly trace onto their magic screen, and a second image would display the horizontal lines, completing the text.

 A final use of the screen was to create the outline of a character with whom Jack Barry would have a conversation.
 It would seem meaningless to viewers without the screen, further encouraging its purchase.